 important to allow the free movement of game throughout the entire development.

 The most important challenge proved to be the way in which built structures or a modified

 landscape would impact on the natural landscape.
 It was clear that any intervention on

 certain areas of the site would be highly visible from outside the development.
 The impact

-on neighbouring clusters within the village also had to be considered.
+on neighboring clusters within the village also had to be considered.

-A whole host of “visual mitigations” were suggested and approved and these have been
+A whole host of “visual mitigation” were suggested and approved and these have been

 incorporated in the Outeniquasbosch Design Manual (ODM).